dmulyalin/salt-nornir/docs/source/Overview.rst

 confirm they are alive, clearing them otherwise.

 3.1. **Connections keepalives**.
-Common connections liveness detection mechanism usually require sending some data down the connection channel, receiving some data from device in response.
+Common connections liveness detection mechanism usually requires sending some data down the connection channel, receiving some data from device in response.
 Because of that, connections effectively kept alive, preventing them from timing out on device end due to inactivity.